awesomemotive/wp101plugin/readme.txt

 Contributors: shawndh, markjaquith, mordauk, JustinSainton, wpsmith, bhwebworks
 Tags: wp101, tutorials, video, help, learn, screencast Requires at least: 3.2
-Tested up to: 4.7
+Tested up to: 4.7.2
-Stable tag: 3.2.3
+Stable tag: 3.3

-Delivers a complete set of WordPress tutorial videos directly within the dashboard.
+A complete set of WordPress 101 tutorial videos directly within the dashboard.
 Choose which videos to show, or add your own!

 == Description ==

-The WP101 Plugin is simply the easiest way to teach your clients how to use WordPress, cutting your support costs while providing an invaluable resource to your clients.
-It delivers a complete set of professionally-produced “WordPress 101” and WordPress SEO Plugin tutorial videos directly within your clients' dashboard.
+The WP101 Plugin is simply the easiest way to teach your clients how to use WordPress, cutting your support costs while providing an invaluable resource for your clients.
+It delivers a complete set of professionally-produced “WordPress 101” tutorial videos directly within your clients' dashboard.

+Plus, the WP101 Plugin also includes a complete set of tutorial videos for Jetpack and Yoast SEO, if those plugins are also installed on the site.
+Videos for other popular plugins are in the works.

 Simply enter your [WP101Plugin.com](https://wp101plugin.com/) API key to deliver WordPress tutorial videos within the WordPress administration panel.
 Perfect for teaching your clients the basics of how to use WordPress!

 Selectively choose which tutorial videos are shown, and even embed your own custom videos!

-Plus, the WP101 Plugin also includes a complete set of tutorial videos for the Yoast SEO plugin, provided that plugin is also installed on the site.
-Videos for other popular plugins coming soon!
+Stop wasting time teaching WordPress to your clients.
+Let the Wp101 Plugin free your time to focus on what you do best!

 == Installation ==